/* Reviews Back Button*/

 Reading Time: 7 minutes

-One quick way to determine this is if you’re running ads – whether it’s Amazon ads or Facebook ads and let’s say that you’re sending tons of traffic to your book page but very few of them convert into a sale.
-This is a red flag that something is wrong with your Amazon retail page and should be fixed, before you continue to spend money on ads that aren’t selling books.
+One quick way to guage this is with any ads that you’re running.
+If you’re running Amazon ads or Facebook ads and sending tons of traffic to your book page but very few of them convert into a sale.
+This could be a red flag that something is wrong with your Amazon retail page and should be fixed, before you continue to spend money on ads that aren’t selling books.
+Yes, it could also mean that your ads aren’t targeted correctly, or the ad copy isn’t appealing to your reader.
+But in general, poor ad performance indicates a problem with your retail page.

 Let’s dig into how to polish your page as well as how to add some new and exciting content!